Pug

 πŸ“œ History and Origin

 Pugs originated in ancient China over 2,000 years ago.
 They were bred to be royal lapdogs and were cherished by Chinese emperors.
 Eventually, they made their way to Europe, where they became favored by nobles and even featured in royal paintings.
+Their journey from imperial palaces to modern homes is a testament to their enduring appeal as loving companions.

 🧬 Physical Characteristics